Dvd-Znf/youtty/README.md

 The main.c file is really just a glorified script
 It will call to the api-caller.py file located under ~/.youtty to then asks the youtube data api for a specific search result
 It will then trow that into a file
-After that youtube-dl downloads the video
+After that yt-dlp downloads the video
 And vlc is used to play it
 ## Why?
 Graphics on a plain tty look awsome!!!!
 ## Todo:
+- [ ] Colorfull output
-- [X] Add support for the kitty terminal to preview thumbnail
+- [ ] Better support for yt-dlp features
 - [ ] Add somekind of "history" or "save video" mechanic
-- [ ] Known bug: youtube-dl may not download a video sometimes
 # Credit (for some AWSOME dependencies):
-- youtube-dl (Its amazing)
+- youtube-dl && yt-dlp (Its amazing)
 - vlc (mindblowing)

 Please open an issue in case you find one